 An answering service can help many businesses big and small, brick-and-mortar and virtual.
 However, there isn’t just one type of answering service, or one way a provider could handle your calls, voice mail messages, customers etc. These services are customizable, and can do a variety of things, but all those choices can make it difficult to determine the answering service for you.
-If you need help deciding on an answering service, and what options are available to you, then here are the four major types of answering services that are out there:
+If you need help deciding on 24 hour answering service, and what options are available to you, then here are the four major types of answering services that are out there:

 Live Answering Services

 Live answering services are the most popular, and the most common, type of answering services.
 An actual person, or people, will be tasked with taking the calls for your company and handling them according to the guidelines that you set.
 Most providers will have the same few people working your calls so you don’t have to worry about someone new doing something wrong.
 Oftentimes, live answering services can also include message taking, appointment setting, and a little bit of customer support.
 This type of service can work for a lot of businesses, and can handle a wide range of call volumes, which is why it’s the most popular and the most common.

 Internet Answering Services

 Internet answering services, or online answering services, are perfect for e-commerce or web-only businesses where much of the activity is taking place online.
 These answering services would also include features such as accessing your messages online, live web chat services, answering web inquiries, and order processing.
 Although live answering services may also work for a web-only business, it often doesn’t include some of the features mentioned above, which are sometimes necessary in e-commerce.
 Online 24 hour answering services may be used interchangeably with live answering services with some providers, but if you’re looking for some of the things mentioned above, then Internet/online answering services is what you want.